cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 ## Displaying information without user input

 When building a user interface, it is good practice to not ask your user's address until it becomes necessary (e.g. if they click a relevant button).
 You should start by showing information that is knowable without user input.
-In our case, this is the token `denom` (denomination) and the faucet's balance.
+In this case, this is the token `denom` (denomination) and the faucet's balance.
 Add the following function that gets the balance from the faucet and place it above the `onToSendChanged` function inside `FaucetSender.tsx`:

 ```typescript
 // Get the faucet's balance